sveetch/cookiecutter-bireli/docs/project-usage/architecture.rst

 composition_repository/
     This is the directory which holds the applications configurations that will compose the project.
-These applications are enabled or not from the ``collection`` list from ``pyproject.toml``.
+These applications are enabled in the ``collection`` list from ``pyproject.toml``.

 django-apps/
-    This is the directory which hold the applications code (models, view urls, views, etc..).
+    This is the directory which holds the applications code (models, urls, views, etc..).

 frontend/